-No society can call itself humane and civil that does not uphold the right of its artists and writers to create without fear of persecution and prosecution.
+No society can call itself humane and civil that does not uphold the right of its artists and writers to create art which critiques power without fear of persecution and prosecution.

 Our private thoughts belong to us; our actions belong to public observation and scrutiny.
-When we assume things about one another’s thoughts, we are operating on conjecture, and conjecture is not something about which conclusions should be drawn: conjecture is not a sound basis for legal action.
-Conjecture is conjecture.
-It is like the stuff of fiction: perhaps entirely true but perhaps not at all true.
+When we assume things about one another’s thoughts, we are operating on conjecture, and conjecture is not something about which conclusions should be drawn.

 Unlike conjecture: Harm is harm.

 The anger I express in writing is a product of the treatment I have endured and the suffering that I have witnessed other women (especially lesbians and queer women) endure.
-Women have been victimized by men for centuries, and we have a right to be angry about it and a right to articulate that anger.
+Women and other marginalized people have been victimized under the patriarchy for centuries, and we have a right to be angry about it and a right to articulate that anger.

 The patriarchy should implode.
-This is not a threat against men; it is a wish, a wish for the downfall of an institution of harm.
+This is not a threat against men; it is a wish, a wish for the downfall of a system of violence.
 Nun-fiction is a place for patriarchy to be chastised and mocked.

 Thus, nun-fiction touches on death: the death of falsity, lies, denial, and injustice.